-virgil abloh interview: on the importance of off-white's new sunglasses
+virgil abloh on off-white’s new, must-have sunglasses

 Fresh after his appointment as artistic director of Louis Vuitton’s menswear, the Off-White founder collaborates with omnipresent shopping centre staple, Sunglass Hut.